Have you noticed that your teeth hurt? Considering calling a dentist? Our dentists in Edmonton list some signs that suggest an emergency.

 You should then make an appointment with your dentist so the issue can be diagnosed and treated.
 Note that most dental pain will not stop on its own, and attempting to diagnose or treat the issue yourself could lead to serious issues long-term.

-Depending on the cause of the pain, our dentists at Azarko Dental Clinics in Edmonton may either tell you that you should come to our office right away for treatment, or make an appointment to see you as soon as possible.
+Depending on the cause of the pain, our dentists at Azarko Dental Group in Edmonton may either tell you that you should come to our office right away for treatment, or make an appointment to see you as soon as possible.

 Bookmark our website or search “dentist near me” in your favourite search engine and we will likely pop up.